 - Become an advocate through social media

-- Order takeout once a week from your favorite establishments
+- Order takeout once a week from your favourite establishments

 Follow us on Instagram as we share stories of #downtowntogo in the following weeks.
-If you do not see your favorite place listed, email us at firstname.lastname@example.org or email@example.com.
+If you do not see your favourite place listed, email us at email@example.com or firstname.lastname@example.org.

 For more information: https://www.downtownkamloops.com/covid-19/